spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202410.0/base-shop/extend-and-customize/manage-stocks-in-a-multi-store-environment-best-practices.md

 {% info_block warningBox %}

-In case if Dynamic Multistore feature is enabled, this scenario is only possible when stores belong to the different regions.
-(See [details](#What is the difference between Multi-store vs Dynamic Multistore))
+* With [Dynamic Multistore](/docs/pbc/all/dynamic-multistore/202410.0/base-shop/dynamic-multistore-feature-overview.html), this setup is only possible when stores belong to the different regions.

-{% endinfo_block %}

-{% info_block infoBox "" %}

-To enable this scenario for your project, a developer needs to configure it.
+* To enable this scenario for your project, a developer needs to configure it.

 {% endinfo_block %}